 - The Washington D.C.
 Summer Study program takes students to Washington, D.C. for an eight-week, eight-credit internship working in various governmental organizations (including Congress)

-- The CSB/SJU Debate team, under the guidance of Dr. Christi Siver in the Political Science Department, just completed its third year.
+- The CSB/SJU Debate team, under the guidance of Dr. Christi Siver in the Political Science Department, just completed its fourth year.
 CSB was host to the 29th Annual Minnesota State Intercollegiate Speech and Debate Championship Tournament in February, 2013.

 Alumna featured profile

 Nicole Hochsprung is a 2010 graduate with a double major in political science and history.
 She participated in the Washington DC Summer Study program in 2009.

 In her own words: "In December 2012 I landed my dream job as an associate in the Higher Education Department at the American Federation of Teachers - the largest affiliate of the AFLCIO and the union representing the most workers in higher education.
 It is the hardest I have ever worked in my life but I love it very much.
 Some of the issues I work on are MOOCs, promoting student access, fighting fraud and abuse (particularly of for-profit institutions), contingent faculty issues, and promoting union-student coalitions on campus."

 Two in a Row for the Political Science Department!

 Tyler Brown was named a 2014 Truman Scholar by the Harry S. Truman Scholarship Foundation.
 Read his story.